Rockwall District Court and County Court Plan

 5. Have participated in continuing legal education relating to death penalty criminal defense.

-Section III: Capitol offenses where death penalty is not sought by State of Texas and 1st degree felonies and co-counsel for capital offenses where the State is seeking death penalty.
+Section III: Capital offenses where death penalty is not sought by State of Texas and 1st degree felonies and co-counsel for capital offenses where the State is seeking death penalty.
 (This category also includes enhanced felonies which carry a first degree range of punishment.)

 In order to be eligible for appointment in the above described offenses, an attorney must meet the following criteria: